LamaBleu/moRFeus_GUI/README.md

 ![image](https://user-images.githubusercontent.com/26578895/38948007-aca71f4e-433e-11e8-9bfe-714a17975774.png)

-3-minutes video showing step-generator and plotting  : https://www.youtube.com/watch?v=m0agjpfRzyg
+3-minutes video showing use of step-generator and plotting  : https://www.youtube.com/watch?v=m0agjpfRzyg

-The best is to have a look at this other screenshot first : https://imgur.com/6RdO9LO
 Step generator mode will allow to increment the frequency (switched to generator mode) by steps (Hz) of regular interval (seconds)
 Power can be set at this moment. moRFeus device will toggle to generator mode.
 Steps can be negative (decremental steps) if F-start > F-end